diorsx/iotop/README.md

 -d SEC, --delay=SEC   delay between iterations [1 second] -p PID, --pid=PID     processes/threads to monitor [all] -u USER, --user=USER  users to monitor [all]
--P, --processes       only show processes, not all threads -a, --accumulated     show accumulated I/O instead of bandwidth -k, --kilobytes       use kilobytes instead of a human friendly unit
+-w NUM, --wbytes=NUM  only show processes that wbps than the special num" -r NUM, --rbytes=NUM  only show processes that rbps than the special num" -P, --processes       only show processes, not all threads -a, --accumulated     show accumulated I/O instead of bandwidth -k, --kilobytes       use kilobytes instead of a human friendly unit